jawj/subtls/README.md

 For an outline of the code, start in `tls/startTls.ts`, which orchestrates most of it.

-You'll notice heavy use of the `Bytes` class (found in `util/bytes.ts`) throughout.
+You’ll notice heavy use of the `Bytes` class (found in `util/bytes.ts`) throughout.
 This is used for writing and parsing binary data, and is a wrapper around a `Uint8Array` and a `DataView`, offering three key additional features:

 * **A cursor** &nbsp; It keeps an `offset` property up to date, making it easy to write a sequence of binary data types.